PASSENGER ENDORSEMENT TEST: WHAT YOU NEED TO KNOW

 - Proper braking procedures

 - Other operating practices and procedures

 The passenger endorsement test is necessary for those driving taxis, school buses, service buses (church buses, factory buses, handicap vans), student transportation vehicles, limousines, airport shuttles, and motor vehicles.
 In most states, the P-endorsement is necessary to get the S-endorsement and to drive a school bus.
-Therefore, it's recommended that you use passenger endorsement practice tests to help you prepare for both written tests and endorsements.
+Therefore we recommended that you use passenger endorsement practice tests to help you prepare for both written tests and endorsements.

 First of all, you need to have a commercial driver's license to get the P-endorsement.
-You can't get both at the same time because receiving this endorsement also requires a skills test in a vehicle similar to one you will be operating on the job.
-You need to have the commercial license already to take the skills test.
+You can't get both simultaneously because receiving this endorsement requires a skills test in a vehicle similar to the one you will be operating on the job.
+You need to have the commercial license all ready to take the skills test.

-Second of all, you do also need additional documentation aside from the application and proof of identity etc. You might need to submit a medical examiner's certificate and/or have your fingerprints taken.
+Second, you also need additional documentation aside from the application and proof of identity, etc. You might need to submit a medical examiner's certificate and have your fingerprints taken.